bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **exhaust**<**T**>(): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹[ObservableLike](interfaces/observablelike.md)‹T›, T›*

-Converts a higher-order observable into a first-order observable by dropping inner observables while the previous inner observable has not yet been disposed.
+Converts a higher-order `ObservableLike` into a first-order `ObservableLike` by dropping inner sources while the previous inner source has not yet been disposed.

 **Type parameters:**